This post may contain affiliate links.

 This means it’s tough and needs to be tenderised well, and this is where a long braising process comes in.

-It has a layer of fat that stops the meat from drying out, which is why we get such succulent, mouthwatering textures and flavours.
+It has a layer of fat that stops the meat from drying out, which is why we get such succulent, mouthwatering textures and flavours when we slow cook it.

 Slow Cooker Beef Brisket Ingredients notes